 - Roughen the wood up a little to provide an ideal surface for the ink to adhere to.

 - After you have sanded your wood piece in a circular motion, remove the topmost layer of wood.

 - Then you can now wipe your wood piece with a slightly damp cloth to remove dust.
 If dust remains, the transfer method could be affected.

 What are the materials needed to transfer a photo on wood?

 Below are the materials you will need to create your own artistic photo on wood.

 - Mod Podge

 How to transfer a photo on wood?

-To fit your photo to the dimensions of the timber, it’s either you cut your timber based on your picture’s size or you can edit your saved picture in any editing software (like Photoshop).
-Here, you can add more photos like a collage and print them together on one piece of paper.
+To fit your photo to the dimensions of the timber, it’s either cut your timber based on your picture’s size or you can edit your saved picture in any editing software (like Photoshop).
+Here, you can add more photos like a collage, and print them together on one piece of paper.
 You can print this picture based on the dimensions of your timber and based on the printer’s capability.

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.